-If you don’t have time to read this post now, you can get the Tenses in Mandarin Chinese Lesson as a PDF and read it later!
+If you don’t have time to read this post now, you can download your Past, Present and Future Tenses in Mandarin Chinese PDF and read it later!

 Unlike in English, the form of a Chinese verb never changes, regardless of whether it is present, past or future tense.
 For example, whereas in English the verb ‘eat’ will become ‘ate’ for past tense, the chinese verb 吃 (chī) stays the same.

 That’s great news right?!
 You don’t have to spend time learning those dreaded past participles or future perfect continuous tense!